quii/learn-go-with-tests/structs-methods-and-interfaces.md

 ## Further refactoring

-Now that you have some understanding of structs we can now introduce "table driven tests".
+Now that you have some understanding of structs we can introduce "table driven tests".

 [Table driven tests](https://github.com/golang/go/wiki/TableDrivenTests) are useful when you want to build a list of test cases that can be tested in the same manner.